Magnetron85/Radiology-Right-Click/readme.txt

 The user highlights text and right clicks with the mouse.
 A new right click menu appears with various useful functions.
 The script can be paused to see the default right click menu for a specified time - 3 minutes default and up to 10 hours to turn off for an entire shift.

+Users can hide calculators that are infrequently or not used.
+Preferences are saved in a preferences.ini which is created in the script directory if preferences are edited.

 ## Author
 Created by an amateur programming enthusiast with a passion for radiology, in partnership with Claude, an AI assistant.